dvdrndlph/xycrf/README.md

 Our model compares unfavorably to the published results in the [Trogkanis/Elkan](https://aclanthology.org/P10-1038/) ACL paper.
-We also run about four times slower on hardware that is ten years newer.
+We also run about four times slower on hardware that is ten years newer, using a training method that makes no guarantees about convergence to global maximum goodness.
 But it does inspire some confidence in the underlying CRF implementation.

 **Accuracy**